-We defined success as a product that was
+We defined success of the product as:

-It was difficult to find parallels to our product so I explored a lot of ideas in low-fidelity and getting feedback before running in any one direction.
+It was difficult to find parallels to our product so I explored a lot of ideas in low-fidelity and

 Designs were impacted by constraints which created a few conflicts:

-3. The touch inputs varied—Whether it was with a mouse cursor or a finger, our navigational system needed to be easy to use and accessible
+Touch inputs varied—Whether it was with a mouse cursor or a finger, our navigational system needed to be easy to use and accessible

 An idea that didn't make the cut